 Meningococcal meningitis (causing meningococcal septicaemia) is a rare but serious disease, affecting about 150 - 200 people in Scotland each year.
 Immediate treatment is needed.
-Be aware of the symptons and look out for one another.
+Be aware of the symptoms and look out for one another.
+It is strongly recommended that you are vaccinated before you start on your course.

 Key early signs